Tony Gallacher: Liverpool

 On 25 January 2018, Liverpool signed Gallacher after a successful trial for a fee of £200,000.
 Gallacher made his competitive debut for Liverpool on 17 December 2019, starting in a 5–0 League Cup defeat at Aston Villa.
 Liverpool had decided to play a shadow team in that match due to a scheduling clash with the 2019 FIFA Club World Cup.
 He featured primarily with the Liverpool U23s in the Premier League 2 U23 league.

 Toronto FC

 On 14 September 2020, Gallacher joined Canadian club Toronto FC in Major League Soccer, on a loan until 31 December 2020.
 Due to the COVID-19 pandemic, he first had to complete a 14-day quarantine, and then the club had to play out the rest of the season in the United States, due to Canadian travel restrictions, meaning Gallacher did not get to spend any time in Toronto, instead spending the entire time on the road.

 St Johnstone

 Gallacher signed for St Johnstone in January 2022, on a contract that was due to run until the summer of 2024.

 Hamilton Academical

 In January 2025 he signed for Hamilton Academical.

 International career

 Gallacher has been involved with Scotland at various youth age group levels.

 Personal life

-Tony is the nephew of Jim Gallacher and cousin of Paul Gallacher, both former goalkeepers.
-Tony Attended St Peter the Apostle High School in Clydebank and was a member of the schools football team.
+Gallacher is the nephew of Jim Gallacher and cousin of Paul Gallacher, both former goalkeepers.